-It is accurate that after the Special Counsel shared evidence regarding Mr. Manafort's meetings and communications with Konstantin Kilimnik with him, Mr. Manafort recalled that he $had-or\ may\ have\ had-some\ additional\ meetings\ or\ communications\ with\ Mr.\ Kilimnik\ that\ herefore the property of t$ had not initially remembered.
+It is accurate that after the Special Counsel shared evidence regarding Mr. Manafort's meetings and communications with Konstantin Kilimnik with him, Mr. Manafort recalled that he $had-or\ may\ have\ had-some\ additional\ meetings\ or\ communications\ with\ Mr.\ Kilimnik\ that\ help and\ an arrow of the property of the $ had not initially remembered.
 The Government concludes from this that Mr. Manafort's initial responses to inquiries about his meetings and interactions with Mr. Kilimnik were lies to the OSC attorneys and investigators.